jaguar-person/jaguar-person/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

-<h5>I am Web Full-Stack Developer with +7 years experience in various part of Web developement.
+<h5>I am a Software Engineer with +8 years experience in various part of Web developement.
 I am always interested in web technology, so If you want to exchange or ask for some problems :
 </h5>